 6. Sea Turtles in Costa Rica

-Seven different species of sea turtle call the world’s oceans home.
+Seven different species of sea turtles call the world’s oceans home.
 But for how much longer?
 Unfortunately, their existence is threatened by overharvesting and the illegal meat trade, habitat loss, bycatch in commercial fishing gear, pollution and climate change.

 Learn more about sea turtles from our conservation partner, World Wildlife Fund.